EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Development-Environment-Setup-Options.md

 Node.js is an open-source runtime environment that lets you run JavaScript code outside of a browser.
 It's ideal for building scalable network applications and works seamlessly with REACT single-page applications by providing a backend environment to handle server-side logic and API requests.
 This allows for efficient development and smooth interactions between the frontend and backend apps.

-1. Download Node.js from <https://nodejs.org/en/download/>, ensuring you select the most recent LTS version and your correct OS.
+1. Download Node.js 18.x or later from <https://nodejs.org/en/download/>.

 2. Run the installer using the default options.